 The draw string purse is one of the easiest styles for pickpockets to steal from.
 Some thieves call it “the pickpocket’s best friend.”
 Why is this?
 Simple mechanics really, in many cases drawstring purses are backpacks, which make the removing of items from within even simpler.
 These bags work by pulling the strings tighter to close the bag and loosening them to open it.
 Even the most novice thief can remove the wallet from one of these bags.
 All a thief needs to do is grip the drawstring of the purse and pull down gently, which gets them into the bag.
 There is no sound when they open the bag, and very little movement is involved, which is great since it will leave the victim, or mark, which is the name some professional pickpockets call a victim, completely unaware that the thief just stole their wallet.
 The thief could be long gone before the wallet is discovered missing.

-The most beloved type of bag for a pickpocket.
-This type of purse usually contains one large pouch, covered by a flap that usually buttons shut with a magnet style closure.
-They come in all shapes and sizes, but thieves usually prefer the medium sized ones.
-The best part for a thief is often the button will be left undone, making it very easy to slip the wallet out with very little motion.
-However, if the flap purse is still vulnerable even with the button secured.
+Flap Purse The most beloved type of bag for a pickpocket.
+This type of purse usually contains one large pouch, covered by a flap that often has just a magnet style closure.
+They come in all shapes and sizes, but thieves usually prefer the medium and larger sized ones.
+The flap purse is still vulnerable even with a button or latch closure.
 A thief can get close enough to gently but firmly grip the button of the flap with his thumb and index finger and undo it, using his thumb to mask the sound.
-With a quick but easy motion of the hand, the wallet is gone.
+With a quick but easy motion of the hand, your wallet is gone.

 Jacket Pockets Anything of value seen hanging out of a jacket pocket will soon vanish, and the most tempting item is loose cash.
-Wallets are just as easily plucked out, as well as iPods, cell phones, or anything else that might be there.
-Back Pockets Anything carried in a back pocket can be stolen; however there are a few types of pockets thieves favor.
-Carpenter pants because they have wide, shallow back pockets which have easy access, buttoned and unbuttoned slack pockets because they are just like a flap dangler, baggy jeans, and men who allow part of their wallet to stick out above their pants.
+Wallets are just as easily plucked out, as well as cell phones or anything else that might be there.

 Top Scams Pickpockets Use to Steal Purses